 Augusta real estate guide & listings for sale

-Augusta is reasonably good for those who enjoy quiet surroundings, as there isn't a lot of street noise or city clamour - however some areas can be quite noisy, especially near Highway 401 or the railway line.
+Augusta is reasonably quiet overall, as the streets tend to be peaceful - however some parts can be quite loud, especially near Highway 401 or the railway line.

-Single detached homes are the predominant housing type, representing almost all dwellings in Augusta, whereas the remainder are mainly townhouses.
-Around 30% of properties in this township were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
-This part of the Brockville metropolitan area offers mainly four or more bedroom and three bedroom homes.
-Roughly 90% of the population of this township own their home and 10% are renters.
+Single detached homes and townhouses are the main housing type in Augusta.
+About 30% of properties in this township were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
+This township offers mainly four or more bedroom and three bedroom homes.
+Homeowners occupy nearly 90% of the dwellings in the township and 10% are occupied by renters.

 There are only a very small number of primary schools in Augusta and thus they can be a very long walk away.
 Likewise, Augusta does not contain any high schools.
 Additionally, families may consider it very hard for their children to get to daycares on foot.
 With regards to food, home buyers in Augusta almost always have to use a car to travel to the nearest supermarket.